gd1m3y/Text-Summarizer-Using-Elmo/README.md

 7. The final representation (ELMo) is the weighted sum of the raw word vectors and the 2 intermediate word vectors

+## Model Used
+KMeans clustering is a unsupervised learning method of clustering data into N no of Groups Known as Clusters.

 ## Technology Stack

 * Spacy - A NLP Library used for variety of tasks Such as Named entity recognition